-- Abundance indices used in the assessment were obtained using delta-GLM and negative binomial modeling approaches. - Growth was estimated within the model.
+• Abundance indices used in the assessment were obtained using delta-GLM and negative binomial modeling approaches.

-- A Beverton-Holt stock recruit relationship was assumed and recruitment deviations were estimated. - Prior distributions for steepness (Thorson pers. com.) and natural mortality (Hamel 2015) were used.
+- Growth was estimated within the model. - A Beverton-Holt stock recruit relationship was assumed and recruitment deviations were estimated. - Prior distributions for steepness (Thorson pers. com.) and natural mortality (Hamel 2015) were used.
 The pre-STAR model estimated natural mortality including a male offset (with no prior), but fixed steepness at the mean of the prior. - Length-based selectivity curves were estimated for all surveys and fisheries.
-Selectivity patterns were assumed to be asymptotic except for recreational discard, which was modeled as a separate fishery with a dome-shaped selectivity pattern. - Age data were modeled as conditional age given length in the assessment. - Input data were reweighted using several approaches.
+Selectivity patterns were assumed to be asymptotic except for recreational and commercial discard, which were modeled as separate fisheries with dome-shaped selectivity patterns. - Age data were modeled as conditional age given length in the assessment. - Input data were reweighted using several approaches.
 Additional variance terms were estimated for all abundance indices, length composition data were reweighted using the Francis method, and conditional age at length data were reweighted using the harmonic mean method.